EmmyRocky/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-This is where i'll handling Python coding
+This is where i'll be handling Python coding